4 Habits to Keep You Grounded Through Challenging Times

 - SMELL - Take a deep breath in and notice any smells.
 Do you smell the smells of cooking?
 Of leaves?
 Of cold, sterile air?
 Notice any smells and simply be with what you notice.

-If you’re really “in it,” ask yourself “What is really going on?”
-“What would support me right now” “What do I really want to put my energy on?”
-Asking yourself these powerful questions will help to support your energy shifting to something positive and forward-moving, rather than staying stuck.
-Then go back to 5-4-3-2-1 and take a step of forward movement.
+If you're really "in it," ask yourself, "What is really going on?"
+"What would support me right now" "What do I really want to put my energy on?"
+Asking yourself these powerful questions will help support your energy shifting to something positive and forward-moving rather than staying stuck.
+Then go back to 5-4-3-2-1 and take a step of forwarding movement.

 4) GET AIR AND LIGHT

 This is exactly how it sounds.
 Open the shades, open the windows.
 Take a walk outside.
 Get air and get light.
 Nature has healing powers that we may never truly understand, but it is scientifically proven that breath and light increase our serotonin.
 Add in a walk or run or stretch, and we are also increasing our endorphins.

 I encourage you to do some more research on habits - there are so many articles out there that can support you with a daily routine.
 Drinking water, meditating, daily journaling, yoga, daily gratitude practice, listening to music are all-powerful daily practices.
 Most of all, be kind and compassionate to yourself, and keep reminding yourself that this too will pass.